Use Code

 What are the differences between impaired glucose tolerance and impaired fasting glucose?

 Impaired glucose tolerance refers to alterations in your blood sugar response after eating.
 Impaired fasting glucose refers only to the measure of blood sugar when you’ve gone at least eight hours without eating.
-Both are essential markers for glucose metabolism and may increase your risk for developing diabetes.
+Both are essential markers for glucose metabolism and may increase your risk of developing diabetes.

 What is impaired fasting glucose during pregnancy?

 Impaired fasting glucose happens in pregnancy because the placenta releases hormones that affect how your body uses insulin.
 Checking fasting glucose is part of standard labs during pregnancy, but the glucose tolerance test is how it’s diagnosed.
-Getting your glucose in check during pregnancy is especially important because high blood sugar increases the risk of complications for mom and baby.
+Getting your glucose checked during pregnancy is especially important because high blood sugar increases the risk of complications for mom and baby.

 Thank you!
 Your submission has been received!